Rhythm of Love World Tour

-The Rhythm of Love Tour was a 1994–95 concert tour by American recording artist Anita Baker in support of her multi-platinum selling album, Rhythm of Love.
-The trek started on December 14, in New Orleans, visiting several cities in North America and Europe, ending in late-December 1995.
+The Rhythm of Love Tour was a 1994–1995 concert tour by American R&B artist Anita Baker, launched in support of her multiplatinum-certified album, Rhythm of Love (1994).
+With over 70 dates, the trek started on December 14, 1994, in New Orleans, Louisiana, and ended in Miami, Florida, on December 31, 1995; January and October 1995 served as breaks.
+The tour covered the United States and Europe, visiting Germany, Italy, Netherlands and the United Kingdom.